hodoje/cc/README.md

 3. Provide a functionality for *ComputeService* that it can offer information to instances about their brother instances via WCF server, in the following way:
 - *ComputeService* contains a WCF server with interface in listing 3.
 When a client programs are loaded inside of containers, they ask for their address from Compute service using the method *GetAddress*.
 - *ComputeService* internally maintains where which service resides.
 It implements a method from listing 3, *BrotherInstances* in a way that, on a basis of the name of the program and name of the instance itself uniquely identified with it's own address (it's recommended to use only the port as a unique identifier), it finds the rest of the ports reserved for other instances and returns a list of ports as an aswer.

+Project stage D and E:

+In accordance with the scheme (picture 1), implement a Cloud compute service:

+4. Provide *RoleEnvironment* class via client library.
+- For assignment done under c), it's necessary to implement the functionality within a class *RoleEnvironment* given in listing 1.
+Class should come in a separate library so it could be distributed to users of PaaS environment.
+- *Note*: for simplicity of the assignment, client applications will not have more than one WCF server.

+5. Migrate a task from Exercises 5 from Microsoft Azure platform to the platform implemented under a, b, c and d.
+Transactions do not have to implement durability attribute.